instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

       Async.procedure(megaBurgerOrderWorkflow::orderFood, order);
   }
 ```
-The above example shows how simple this makes the parent workflow, it doesn't have to know about the various peculiarities of each company's order process, thats the job of the child workflow to implement.
+The above example shows how simple this makes the parent workflow, it doesn't have to know about the various peculiarities of each company's order process.
+That's the job of the child workflow to implement.

 ## Setting up Instafood Project